Maybe you recently met somebody via a 3.7-star dating app.

 Or maybe your ghost never left, and was orbiting this whole time (voyeuristically keeping tabs on your social media activity).

-Move-on tip: You may want to reject your ghost’s reappearances.
-You may want to give them a second chance.
+Move-on tip: You may want to swipe left on your ghost’s reappearances.
+Or, you may want to give them a second chance.
 Whatever you choose, think it through—only you know what you feel and want.

-Getting over getting ghosted can be painful.
-Give yourself time, find what makes you happy, and treat yourself the way you would a friend.
+Getting over getting ghosted can take time.
+Give yourself the space you need, find what makes you happy, and treat yourself the way you would a friend.
+No matter how you're feeling, I offer you Facebook's "Care" reaction!

 For another read, check out this NY Times article.